FinchWilliam/SQL-Project/cleaning_data.md

 4. checking for different data in different tables, for example the sales_report table and the Sales_by_sku table have almost identical total_ordered columns, with a few datapoints in the sales_by_sku table that are not in the reports table

 5. Checking wether fullvisitorid's are unique to a country and city (they are not)

+6. Create Views of the all sessions and analytics tables with the categories and countries cleaned up and null columns removed

 ## Queries:
 ### Below, provide the SQL queries you used to clean your data.
 --1.